 The Mint Museum – This local institution is actually two museums.
 The Mint Museum Randolph houses historic costumes and Native American art.
-The newly opened Mint Museum Uptown is where you’ll find contemporary, American, and craft and design collections, as well as traveling exhibitions.
+The Mint Museum Uptown is where you’ll find contemporary, American, and craft and design collections as well as traveling exhibitions.

 The Light Factory – Founded in 1972 to nurture emerging artist-photographers, The Light Factory is now one of only four museums for photography and film in the country.
 In addition to photography and video art exhibitions, screenings and major film events, it offers nearly 100 classes in photography and filmmaking.

-McColl Center for Visual Art – Located in a historic, neo-Gothic church in Uptown Charlotte, this contemporary art center is dedicated to connecting art and artists with nine artist studios and over 5,000 square feet of gallery space.
+McColl Center for Art + Innovation – Located in a historic, neo-Gothic church in Uptown Charlotte, this contemporary art center is dedicated to connecting art and artists with nine artist studios and over 5,000 square feet of gallery space.

-Blumenthal Performing Arts – This multi-venue organization stages Broadway shows and local productions in music, theater, dance and more.
+Blumenthal Performing Arts – This multivenue organization stages Broadway shows and local productions in music, theater, dance and more.
 Performance spaces range from the 2,100-seat Belk Theater to the intimate Booth Playhouse.
-It’s home to the many of the area’s arts organizations, including the Charlotte Symphony and NC Dance Theatre.
+It’s home to the many of the area’s arts organizations, including the Charlotte Symphony and Charlotte Ballet.

 Charlotte Symphony – Acclaimed conductor Christopher Warren-Green took the reigns of this 80-year-old institution in 2010.
 With 100 performances each season, this is the most active and largest professional performing arts organization in the central Carolinas.

-Opera Carolina – The motto: Great Artists.
-Great Productions.
-Great Opera.
+Opera Carolina – The Charlotte Opera offers one of the best experiences for the senses in Charlotte.
 The premier professional opera company in the Carolinas performs classics like “Carmen” and “La Boheme,” as well as contemporary creations like “Cold Sassy Tree.”
 Performances can also be heard online and on NPR World of Opera.